bvdh/fhircast-docs/input/pagecontent/4-5-multi-anchor-considerations.md

 Follower applications SHALL follow context changes indicated by Controller applications or indicate so by indicating a `syncerror`.

 Controller application SHALL only send context-change events of resources that are in scope of anchor-types they follow.
-When the current resource of a derived context changes they SHALL change context of the anchor-types they for which they are controller accordingly, or indicate refusal by sending an `sync-error`.
+When the current resource of a derived context changes they SHALL change context of the anchor-types they for which they are controller accordingly, or indicate refusal by sending an `syncerror`.

 An application that is controller for ImagingStudy may be a follower for Patient and Encounter.
 Which means it indicates what ImagingStudy is selected, but only ImagingStudies of the current Patient.
-When the Patient, it will close the current ImagingStudy or send a sync-error.
+When the Patient, it will close the current ImagingStudy or send a `syncerror`.

 There can be multiple controllers for each anchor-type.
 When there are no controllers in the network for the base anchor-types, these will not be selected.